AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 # Learn how to connect and run queries against the Adobe Commerce database

-Learn several methods for connecting to an Adobe Commerce on cloud project.
-Learn how to dump a database for use offsite.
-Learn methods for masking PII and removing it.
+In this tutorial, you will learn how to connect to an Adobe Commerce on cloud project, dump a database for use offsite, and mask PII and remove it.

 You can access Adobe Commerce data from your cloud project using any of the following methods: